technozhantomz/peerplays/.github/ISSUE_TEMPLATE/bug_report.md

 **Bug Description**
 A clear and concise description of what the bug is.

+**Porting from Bitshares or other Graphene forks**

+Corresponding issues:

+    - [FILL in issue1]
+    - [FILL in any other detail]

+Corresponding PR:

+     - [fill in corresponding PR link]

 **Impacts**
 Describe which portion(s) of Peerplays  may be impacted by this bug.
 Please tick at least one box.
 - [ ] API (the application programming interface)